dwweiss/Blackboxes/README.md

 ### Purpose

 The _blackboxes_ Python package serves as a versatile wrapper for various implementations of neural networks, facilitating switching between different backends like _Keras_, _NeuroLab_, _PyTorch_, etc. This flexibility enables users to leverage the specific strengths of each backend, optimizing performance for diverse hardware configurations.
-By offering this interoperability, _blackboxes_ helps users avoid vendor lock-in and empowers them to harness the potential of their preferred neural network implementations.
+By offering this interoperability, _blackboxes_ helps users avoid vendor lock-in and empowers them to harness the potential of the best neural network implementation for a given hardware.

 Additionally, _blackboxes_ specializes in finding optimal hyperparameters for neural networks.
 It employs brute force scanning to fine-tune model configurations.
 Moreover, _blackboxes_ exploits the effect of random initialization of neural networks, guaranteeing the discovery of optimal configurations.